 Payment for Services:

-A wedding date can only be reserved once a deposit has been paid to the photographer by the client.
-The deposit is currently £100.00 for all wedding packages.
+A wedding date or photoshoot can only be reserved once a deposit has been paid to the photographer by the client.
+The deposit is currently £100.00 for all wedding packages and full payment for photoshoots.
 Full payment for wedding services must be paid no later than 14 days before the wedding day.
 The photographer will not attend a wedding where the full balance has not been paid in full at least 14 days in advance of the wedding day.
 In cases of non- payment, the deposit is non-refundable.

 If the Photographer has to cancel this contract for reasons beyond their control (death, injury, sickness etc.) their liability shall be limited to a full refund of all monies paid.
 In the unlikely event of the photographer not being able to fulfil the wedding photography obligations as set out in the this agreement for example death, injury or the unforeseen closure of the business, the photographer will seek an alternative photographer of equal creative style and ability.
 If a photographer cannot be found or the client would prefer a full refund, then all the monies paid by the client will be returned to them.
 Should the said wedding date be postponed, then, subject to availability, all money paid may be applied to the new wedding date.